laravel/nova-docs/src/customization/notifications.md

 ## Sending Notifications

-To send a notification, you simple need to send a `NovaNotification` instance to a user's `notify` method.
+To send a notification, you simply need to send a `NovaNotification` instance to a user's `notify` method.
 Of course, before getting started, you should ensure that your user model is [notifiable](https://laravel.com/docs/notifications).

 Nova notifications may be generated via the `NovaNotification` class, which provides convenient methods like `message`, `action`, `icon`, and `type`.
 The currently supported notification types include `success`, `error`, `warning`, and `info`: